ccbristo/openxmlimports/README.md

 				public int Occurrence { get; set; }
 				public int Aggregate { get; set; }
 			}
+	2. This is an enhancement to implementing NH-style ITypes.
 6. Support for identifying objects
 	- Would allow for cross-sheet references w/ out creating multiple objects
 7. Ability to ignore members.
 	- WTH was I thinking w/ this one?
 If data is from DTOs, all eligible members should be considered.
 I don't think it is a good idea to allow direct importation to domain entities, but I could change my mind here.
+8. Support for max length on string columns.
+	- Will probably be in DSL for all columns, just only used by string columns.
+9. Support ignoring rows with no cells.
+	- Could maybe just assume this is always ok.
+10. User-friendly aliases for type names.
+This is probably part of a larger effort to support NH-like ITypes for coercion to/from OpenXml formats.
+	- May also need special support for decimals since excel may store them using scientific notation.